Wacom-Developer/sdk-for-ink-ios/samples/StrokeEncodingAndDecoding/README.md

 ---
 ## Part 1: Creating a stroke model

-In this tutorial, you will learn how to use WILL SDK to encode strokes into compressed binary data and how to reconstruct strokes from encoded data.
+In this tutorial, you will learn how to use WILL SDK for ink to encode strokes into compressed binary data and how to reconstruct strokes from encoded data.

 In Part 1 of this tutorial, you will create a model to store strokes.
 Part 1 of this tutorial continues on from Part 2 and Part 4 of Tutorial 1: Drawing with touch.